x/starter-flask-app-openai/README.md

 This particular variant was made to demonstrate how to use flask with the OpenAI.

-For a more basic introduction, see (Starter Flask App)[https://github.com/x/starter-flask-app]
+For a more basic introduction, see [Starter Flask App](https://github.com/x/starter-flask-app).

 ## How to Clone This Repo